getgrav/grav-learn/pages/05.admin-panel/01.introduction/docs.md

     twig: true
 ---

 The **Grav Administration Panel** plugin for [Grav](http://github.com/getgrav/grav) is a web GUI (graphical user interface) that provides a convenient way to configure Grav and easily create and modify pages.
 This will remain a totally optional plugin, and is not in any way required or needed to use Grav effectively.
-In fact, the admin provides an intentionally limited view to ensure it remains easy to use and not overwhelming.
+In fact, the admin interface provides an intentionally limited view to ensure it remains easy to use and not overwhelming.
 Power users will still prefer to work with the configuration files directly.

 ![](admin-dashboard.png)